splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Click :guilabel:`Create New Team`.

 #.
-In the :guilabel:`Choose team name` dialog box, type a name for the team.
+In the :guilabel:`Team name` dialog box, type a name for the team.

 #.
-From the :guilabel:`Choose the users who will be a part of this team` list, find the name of user you want to add to the team and click :guilabel:`Add`.
-You can search for users with the search text box.
+(Optional) In the :guilabel:`Description` field, type a description of the team.

 #.
+From the :guilabel:`Add Users` list, you can search for users with the search text box.

+#.
 Continue to add users to the team.

 #.
-When you're finished adding users, click :guilabel:`Done`.
+When you're finished adding users, click :guilabel:`Create`.

 #.
 The new team name appears in the list of teams.
 If you added yourself to the team, the Member label appears next to the number of team members.